juju/docs/src/en/howto-privatecloud.md

 setting up your own cloud.

-There are a few ways to do this based on the design of the OpenStack cloud and your level of permissions with Juju and/or the OpenStack deployment:
+There are a few ways to do this based on the design of the OpenStack cloud and your level of permissions with Juju and the OpenStack deployment:

 ## Requirements